ashryanbeats/favicon-export-for-xd/README.md

 1. ~User experiences consistent UI colors throughout~
 1. ~User can recognize the plugin by its icon~
-1. ⭐︎ User can see export sizes in a 2-column layout
+1. ~User can see export sizes in a 2-column layout~

 ### Validation